Using books to explain cancer to a child

 Children’s books can be a great resource to help parents, teachers, and healthcare providers with this communication; illustrated books can be especially useful for young children (aged 3-12).

-Two such books are “Nowhere Hair” and “A mom of many hats.”
-Both illustrated books portray a heart-warming story of a child/children facing the situation of maternal cancer.
+Two such books are “Nowhere Hair” and “A Mom of Many Hats.”
+Both illustrated books portray a heart-warming story of a child or children facing the situation of maternal cancer.
 The main content considers cancer-related knowledge, the impact of maternal breast cancer on the whole family, and coping strategies for children.
 These books can help children talk about their feelings along with exploring ways to cope and both give and receive support.